 When signing or vetoing a bill, the President may issue a statement about the law.
-These presidential signing statements are initially published in compilations of presidential documents, and are later included in the president's public papers.
-While the initial compilations where previously published in print for each day and week of a presidential administration (as the Daily Compilation and Weekly Compilation of Presidential Documents respectively), the initial daily compilation has been online only since 2009.
+These presidential signing statements are published in compilations of presidential documents.
+(Until 2016, they were also later included in the president's public papers.)
+The daily compilation has been online only since 2009.
+Compilations were previously published in print for each day and week of a presidential administration (as the Daily Compilation and Weekly Compilation of Presidential Documents respectively).

 Please note, access to certain databases linked in this guide may be restricted to UT Law or the UT community; please see the library's Databases page that lays out access privileges.